 Awards and Honors

 Brian is an emeritus member of the Board of Governors of the Minnesota Trial Lawyers Association (now the Minnesota Association for Justice).
-He is among 2% of lawyers who are certified as a Civil Trial Specialist by both the Minnesota State Bar Association and the National Board of Trial Advocacy, and 6% of lawyers who were selected as a Leading Lawyer and a Super Lawyer in surveys taken of Minnesota lawyers.
+He is certified as a Civil Trial Specialist by the Minnesota State Bar Association, and among 6% of lawyers who were selected as a Leading Lawyer and a Super Lawyer in surveys taken of Minnesota lawyers.
 He was elected President of the Minnesota Association for Justice in 2011.
 Formerly called the Minnesota Trial Lawyers Association, the MAJ is the advocacy and training organization of the best civil plaintiff trial lawyers in Minnesota.

 Brian has been a guest speaker at the American Trial Lawyers Assn. annual conventions in New York City (1995) and Boston (2004), the Florida Academy of Trial Lawyers in Miami Beach (1996) and for many trial lawyer seminars in Minnesota.
 He was honored as an Attorney-of-the-Year in 2001 by Minnesota Lawyer Magazine, and as the 2002 Member-of-the-Year by the Minnesota Trial Lawyers Assn. (now the MAJ)